cosmos72/gomacro/doc/generics-wishlist.md

-  For example, we should avoid compile-time Turing completeness and "expression templates", two accidental features of C++ templates that together created a sub-language of C++ made of template specializations, providing arbitrary computation at compile-time (possibly a good thing) with a terrible syntax and no equivalent with a cleaner syntax (the much more recent C++ `constexpr` provides an alternative with clean syntax, but is somewhat more limited).
+  For example, we should avoid compile-time Turing completeness and "expression templates", two accidental features of C++ templates that together created a sub-language of C++ made of template specializations and recursive templates.\
+  Such sub-language also provides arbitrary computation at compile-time (possibly a good thing) with a terrible syntax and no alternative with cleaner syntax.\
+  The much more recent C++ `constexpr` actually provides the desired alternative, clean syntax for compile-time Turing completeness, but it is more limited: it can only manipulate values, not types.

 # Design space